FCO Airport Live Departures

 *Free and premium Fast Track services are available at the airport if you’d rather not wait.

-Fiumicino Airport’s two active terminals offer plenty of amenities, facilities and services for travellers waiting for their flight.
+Fiumicino Airport’s two active terminals offer plenty of amenities, facilities, and services for travelers waiting for their flights.
 You’ll also find a variety of international and Italian shops, restaurants, and cafes.
-As well as Duty-free stores, kid’s areas, workstations and VIP lounges.
+As well as Duty-free stores, kid’s areas, workstations, and VIP lounges.

-If you’re shopping Duty-free in Rome Airport Departures, keep in mind that you should check the tax-free entitlement for the country you’re travelling to.
+If you’re shopping Duty-free in Rome Airport Departures, keep in mind that you should check the tax-free entitlement for the country you’re traveling to.

 *You can discover more information about the facilities and services on offer in each terminal in our Rome Airport Guide.